 Indigent Burial Assistance Programs

 If your family member who passed away was on some type of government assistance, there is a good chance that they will qualify for the indigent burial.
 The state will pay part or all the cost, and you may be eligible for cash assistance.
-Contact your nearest Human Services office to find out the details and apply.
+Contact your nearest Human Services office to know the details and apply.

 HOW TO KEEP THE FUNERAL COST DOWN